Centers & Laboratories

 Learn more about the CaRE Lab

-Technical Theme(s): Medical Devices & Bioinstrumentation | Molecular, Cellular & Tissue Engineering
+Technical Themes: Medical Devices & Bioinstrumentation | Molecular, Cellular & Tissue Engineering

-Clinical Application(s): Cardiovascular, Regenerative Medicine
+Clinical Applications: Cardiovascular, Regenerative Medicine

-Primary Faculty: Dr. Brandon Tefft
+Lab Director: Dr. Brandon Tefft

 Computational Lung Physiology Laboratory (CLPL)

-The CLPL develops experimental and computational strategies to investigate lung physiology at all levels—from molecular, to cellular, to whole-organ and body.
+Ex-vivo perfusion of rodent lungThe CLPL develops experimental and computational strategies to investigate lung physiology at all levels—from molecular, to cellular, to whole-organ and body.
 Their goal is to identify mechanisms and processes involved in lung diseases and injuries and then develop treatments for those diseases by targeting the elucidated mechanisms.

 Learn more about the CLPL

-Technical Theme(s): Biomedical Imaging | Computational Systems Biology & Medicine
+Technical Themes: Biomedical Imaging | Computational Systems Biology & Medicine

-Clinical Application(s): Pulmonary
+Clinical Application: Pulmonary

 Computational Systems Biology Laboratory (CSBL)

-The Computational Systems Biology Laboratory (CSBL) uses an integrated experimental and computational modeling approach to understand kinetic and molecular mechanisms and the associated biochemical driving forces that regulate mitochondrial, cellular, and tissue/organ function and how malfunctions in the mitochondrial and cellular machinery lead to tissue/organ dysfunctions and pathogenesis of different diseases.
+Example computational model of mitochondrial functionThe Computational Systems Biology Laboratory (CSBL) uses an integrated experimental and computational modeling approach to understand kinetic and molecular mechanisms and the associated biochemical driving forces that regulate mitochondrial, cellular, and tissue/organ function and how malfunctions in the mitochondrial and cellular machinery lead to tissue/organ dysfunctions and pathogenesis of different diseases.

 Learn more about the CSBL

-Technical Theme(s): Computational Systems Biology & Medicine | Molecular, Cellular & Tissue Engineering
+Technical Themes: Computational Systems Biology & Medicine | Molecular, Cellular & Tissue Engineering

-Clinical Application(s): Cancer, Cardiovascular, Metabolic Disease, Pulmonary
+Clinical Applications: Cancer, Cardiovascular, Metabolic Disease, Pulmonary

-Primary Faculty: Dr. Ranjan Dash
+Lab Director: Dr. Ranjan Dash

 Functional MRI Research Laboratory

-Brain Imaging ScansThe Functional MRI Research Laboratory specializes in the use of MRI to assess brain function (fMRI).
+Multiple MRIs of human craniumThe Functional MRI Research Laboratory specializes in the use of MRI to assess brain function (fMRI).
 Researchers in the Functional MRI Research Laboratory create imaging strategies, sequences, and instrumentation related to fMRI.
 This specialization may include neuroscience and vision research.

-Technical Theme(s): Biomedical Imaging
+Technical Themes: Biomedical Imaging

-Clinical Application(s): Cardiovascular
+Clinical Application: Cardiovascular

-Primary Faculty: Dr. Kristina Ropella
+Lab Director: Dr. Kristina Ropella

 Integrative Neural Engineering and Rehabilitation Laboratory (INERL)

-Investigators at the Integrative Neural Engineering and Rehabilitation Laboratory (INERL) have access to six separate facilities designed to facilitate research at the cross-section of biomechanics, neural and rehabilitation engineering.
+Imaging of the neural activity of brainInvestigators at the Integrative Neural Engineering and Rehabilitation Laboratory (INERL) have access to six separate facilities designed to facilitate research at the cross-section of biomechanics, neural and rehabilitation engineering.

 Learn more about INERL

-Technical Theme(s): Biomechanics & Rehabilitation Bioengineering | Biomedical ImagingNeural Engineering & Neurorehabilitation
+Technical Themes: Biomechanics & Rehabilitation Bioengineering | Biomedical ImagingNeural Engineering & Neurorehabilitation

-Clinical Application(s): Cardiovascular, Musculoskeletal, Neuroscience, Orthopaedics, Rehabilitation
+Clinical Applications: Cardiovascular, Musculoskeletal, Neuroscience, Orthopaedics, Rehabilitation

-Primary Faculty: Dr. Brian Schmit
+Lab Director: Dr. Brian Schmit

 Integrative Neural Systems Laboratory (INSL)

-Research employing virtual reality program in the Integrative Neural Systems LaboratoryThe Integrative Neural Systems Laboratory (INSL) combines human behavioral studies with multimodal brain imaging and computational modeling to investigate the brain networks that control visually guided movement and determine how neurological diseases impact brain structure and function.
+Research using VR technology in Integrative Neural Systems LabThe Integrative Neural Systems Laboratory (INSL) combines human behavioral studies with multimodal brain imaging and computational modeling to investigate the brain networks that control visually guided movement and determine how neurological diseases impact brain structure and function.

 Learn more about the INSL

-Technical Theme(s): Biomedical Imaging | Neural Engineering & Neurorehabilitation
+Technical Themes: Biomedical Imaging | Neural Engineering & Neurorehabilitation

-Clinical Application(s): Musculoskeletal, Neuroscience, Orthopaedics, Rehabilitation
+Clinical Applications: Musculoskeletal, Neuroscience, Orthopaedics, Rehabilitation

-Primary Faculty: Dr. Scott Beardsley
+Lab Director: Dr. Scott Beardsley

 Laboratory for Translational, Experimental & Computational Cardiovascular Research (CV T.E.C.)

-CV T.E.C. investigates of cardiovascular disease from the perspective of hemodynamics, vascular biomechanics and cellular mechanisms.
+3D Rendering of superior vena cava colored to illustrate wall shear stressCV T.E.C. investigates of cardiovascular disease from the perspective of hemodynamics, vascular biomechanics and cellular mechanisms.
 The ultimate goal of this research is to create programs that improve the quality of life for patients with cardiovascular disease by developing new medical device, procedural, or pharmacological initiatives.

 Learn more about CV T.E.C.

-Technical Theme(s): Computational Systems Biology & Medicine
+Technical Theme: Computational Systems Biology & Medicine

-Clinical Application(s): Cardiovascular
+Clinical Application: Cardiovascular

-MARquette Visualization Laboratory (MarVL)
+Marquette Visualization Laboratory (VisLab)

-Learn more about MarVL
+Learn more about VisLab

-Technical Theme(s): Biomedical Imaging
+Technical Theme: Biomedical Imaging

 Clinical Applications: Any

-Primary Faculty: Dr. Robert Cooper | Dr. Adam Greenberg
+Lab Directors: Dr. Robert Cooper | Dr. Adam Greenberg

 Medical Imaging Systems Laboratory (MISL)

-By applying theoretical, computational, and experimental methods to Computed Tomography (CT), tomosynthesis, and X-ray imaging, MISL focuses on the design and optimization of medical imaging systems and reconstruction algorithms, with the goal of improving image quality and reducing radiation dose.
+Example CT Image captured with MISL technologyBy applying theoretical, computational, and experimental methods to Computed Tomography (CT), tomosynthesis, and X-ray imaging, MISL focuses on the design and optimization of medical imaging systems and reconstruction algorithms, with the goal of improving image quality and reducing radiation dose.

 Learn more about MISL

-Technical Theme(s): Biomedical Imaging
+Technical Theme: Biomedical Imaging

-Clinical Application(s): Cancer, Musculoskeletal
+Clinical Applications: Cancer, Musculoskeletal

 Motion Analysis Center at Shriners